psakhis/emu4crt/README.md

   * OS: Windows 32/64bits
   * Video display: OpenGL compatible (the only Mednafen tested renderer).

-emu4crt can be use in two modes:
+emu4crt can be use in three modes:

 * `Native Resolution`: Same resolution as emulated system.
    More custom resolution are required (see below)